Kanak and Socialist National Liberation Front

 The Kanak and Socialist National Liberation Front (Front de libération nationale kanak et socialiste, FLNKS) is a pro-independence alliance of political parties in New Caledonia.
 It was founded in 1984 at a congress of various political parties.
 Its supporters are mostly from the Kanak indigenous population but also include supporters from other ethnic communities.
+The FLNKS is internationally recognized by the Melanesian Spearhead Group (MSG).

 History

 It is composed of the Caledonian Union (UC) (a centre-left formerly multi-ethnic party dating back to the early postwar period) on the one hand and the National Union for Independence (UNI) on the other.
 The UNI includes Melanesian Progressive Union (a political movement based on the island's west coast and mainly around the village of Poya, where its founder, the late Edmond Nekiriai, came from), the Oceanian Democratic Rally (a Polynesian (Wallisian-and-Futunian) based party) and the Party of Kanak Liberation (PALIKA), a more radical party founded by left-leaning students that came back from France after the May 1968 riots.
 Both the UC and UNI are of approximately equal size, and with varying rhetoric.
 However, all support the independence of New Caledonia.
-The party boycotted the 1987 independence referendum.
+The party boycotted the 1987 independence referendum and the 2021 independence referendum.

+Ouvéa crisis and the Matignon accords

+In April 1988, Alphonse Dianou and other FLNKS members attacked the gendarmerie on the island of Ouvéa, killing 4 and taking 27 as hostage, precipitating the Ouvéa cave hostage taking crisis.
+The French refused to negotiate and instead sent in the GIGN and other special forces, who rescued all hostages but lost two men and killed 19 hostage-takers.
+3 were later alleged to have been captured alive but shot execution-style afterwards, while Dianou was allegedly beaten up and intentionally left to bleed to death from a shot wound to the knee.

+Later the same year, the Matignon Agreements were signed by FLNKS leader Jean-Marie Tjibaou, with France agreeing to a series of institutional and economical provisions for the Kanaks, New Caledonians agreeing not to raise the issue of independence for 10 years, and both sides agreeing to an amnesty of the events in Ouvéa.
+This was viewed as traitorous by extremist elements in the FLNKS, who assassinated Tjibaou and his deputy Yeiwéné Yeiwéné on 4 May 1989.